mas050/Crypto_News_Telegram_Bot/RASPBERRY_PI_SETUP.md

 **Important Notes:**
 - Replace `sebastien` with your actual username if different
 - Replace `/home/sebastien/Python/Crypto_News_Telegram_Bot` with your actual path
-- The key change is using `venv/bin/python` instead of system Python
+- The service now includes memory limits and automatic restart on crash

 **Save and exit**: Press `Ctrl+X`, then `Y`, then `Enter`